ZanzyTHEbar/Almanac/README.md

         DLNA_MEDIA_SERVER_USERNAME=<your DLNA Media Server username>
         DLNA_MEDIA_SERVER_PASSWORD=<your DLNA Media Server password>

-Once you have created the `.env` file, you can run the following commands to start the Node.js app.
+Once you have created the `.env` file, you can run the following commands to setup and start the Node.js app.

 Navigate to the app directory (this is where the `.env` file is located)

-        cd app
+        cd /JavaScript-Calendar-Project/App

 Install the Node.js modules

         sudo npm install

+Then fix any vulnerabilities of the Node.js app

+        sudo npm audit fix

 Navigate to the bin directory

         cd bin

-Setup the Server to have mDNS and a proper hostname
+Setup the Server environment

         python3 setup.py

+The device will reboot automatically, and can be accessed via ssh using `pi@picalendar.local`.

-Navigate back to the app directory
+To manually start the server navigate back to the app directory

-        cd ..
+        cd /JavaScript-Calendar-Project/App

-This will start the Node.js app
+This will start the Node.js app with the ability to quickly restart it using `rs` command

         sudo nodemon

-        or
+or use the following command to start the server in the background

         sudo npm start

+However, the server will automatically restart whenever the device reboots.

+Now let's configure the `raspi-config` file.
+This file will be used to configure the Raspberry Pi.

+        sudo raspi-config

+Edit the following settings

+        Advanced Options > Advanced OverScan: Enable Compensation - No

+        Boot options > Desktop/CLI - CLI

+        Boot options > Console Autologin - Yes

+Select `Finish` to save the changes.
+Select `Yes` to reboot the Pi.
+You should now be able to see the GUI upon boot via HDMI or the connected display.

 Now you are setup and ready to go.
 You can now access the app by going to `http://<your hostname.local>`.
 The default hostname is `picalendar`.
 If you want to change this, you can do so by running the following command.